Welcome to the edges of my mind.

 It will not offer external remedies nor solutions.
 They are not so hard to see and find.
 Rather it will aim to inspire you to look again within.
 To look so deeply and so relentlessly that a shift might take place in your attitudes, your orientations and even your actions.
 A shift that will come not from me, not from my words, but from you, from your own inner experience.

 For this blog will present a very specific perspective on human nature.
 One derived from a lifetime’s digging at the roots of human experience.
 This is a perspective that runs through Mother Nature to Human Nature.
 A perspective informed by deep and sustained intimacy with human experience.
 Intimacy with the presence and activity of the body.
 Intimacy with the presence and activity of mind.
 Intimacy with the presence and activity of others: human and otherwise.
+An intimacy that generates a Radical Ecology.

 Human nature is not something we need learn about from academics, philosophers or any kind of teacher.
 It is here for us to explore directly ourselves.
 May this blog inspire you to turn your irrepressible curiosity inwards, upon your own experience, towards your own nature.
 Not the content of your experience, but its nature.